guru0323/NFT-marketplact-solana/NOTES.md

 - Make use of @stripe/checkout imports as much as possible, if possible, otherwise import relative modules and remove package imports
 - Cleanup the root and packages `package.json` files; remove uneccesary modules.
 Install takes too long.

+# FEATURES

+- Add access control at the router level, in addition to the current modals.

 # BUGS
 - Fix empty wallet bug, try buying with SOL with an empty wallet.